Police: Skeletal remains identified as those of missing boy

 The boy disappeared from his home in the early morning of July 18, 2016, in a Buckeye neighborhood, located about 35 miles (56 kilometers) west of Phoenix.

-Police treated it as a runaway case because the boy's adoptive mother told investigators that he suffered from "learning and developmental issues" and was taking medication for it.
+Police treated it as a runaway case because the boy's adoptive mother, Crystal Wilson, told investigators that he suffered from "learning and developmental issues" and was taking medication.
 She said he had slipped out of his second-floor bedroom window overnight in the past.

+Skaggs confirmed that Crystal Wilson has been notified, and that Wilson's biological father came forward when the remains were located.
+She also said Wilson's siblings are currently in foster care, and that Crystal Wilson is living out of state.

 The FBI, Buckeye Police and Maricopa County Sheriff's Office personnel searched for the boy for weeks following his disappearance.
 Drones, U.S. Border Patrol tracking dogs and citizen volunteers also searched.

-Police said partial human skeletal remains were found March 8 about six miles from the boy's home and a subsequent search of the area uncovered additional remains.
+The partial human skeletal remains were found March 8 about six miles from the boy's home by a municipal worker.
+A subsequent search of the area uncovered additional remains.

 The remains were submitted for forensic analysis and positively identified as Jesse Wilson, police said.